rantahar/introduction-to-mpi/_episodes/05-parallel-paradigms.md

 ![Each rank has it's own data]({{ page.root }}{% link files/dataparallel.png %})

+Each rank operates on it's own set of data.
 In some cases, one has to combine the "data parallel" method and "message passing" methods.
 For example, there are problems larger than one GPU can handle.
 Then, data parallelism is used for the portion of the problem contained within one GPU and then message passing is used to employ several GPUs (each GPU